RALtoday City Guide Play Banner

 Legends of Harley Drag Racing Museum, 1126 S. Saunders St. | Free | The only Harley Davidson drag racing museum in the world is placed atop one of the largest Harley dealerships.
 This museum was established by drag racing world champion Ray Price, a Johnston County native.

-North Carolina Sports Hall of Fame, 5 E. Edenton St. | Free | Score.
+North Carolina Sports Hall of Fame, 5 E. Edenton St. | Free | The NC Museum of History is closed for renovations until at least 2026.
 This museum, located inside the NC Museum of History, is home to 200 items of sports memorabilia.
 It doesn’t matter if you’re a Wolfpack, Tar Heel, or Blue Devil fan, this hall of fame has got it all for NC sports fans.
+Score!

 What did we miss?
 If you know a museum that’s not on the list, let us know.